MadeinPh1la/arche-api/docs/CACHE_STRATEGY.md

 ### 3.1 Read-Through Caching (Default)

-Read-through is the **default** pattern for Stacklion’s current read-heavy flows.
+Read-through is the **default** pattern for Arche’s current read-heavy flows.

 Flow: